 - Wide-range of courses and topics

 - Prepares graduates to work or continue studying in many different fields

 - Master the requisite core concepts and competencies necessary for biological literacy and practice.

 - Be proficient and ethical in standard laboratory or field research including: use of standard instrumentation, performing routine calculations, maintaining laboratory notebooks, and interpreting experimental results.

 - Access and understand the scientific literature, prepare and deliver clear and cogent presentations of experimental results, and obtain proficiency in scientific writing.

 - Understand the impact of science on society and its application to community, global service, and sustainability.

 Step Up to STEM

-Each summer, faculty and students come together at Mercy College to work on authentic research projects in the Summer Research academy.
+Each summer, faculty and students come together at Mercy University to work on authentic research projects in the Summer Research academy.
 This program is for STEM Scholars at WCC but is also open to Mercy students who are interested in gaining research experience.
 Summer research has many benefits for students: gaining hands on experience in STEM fields will aid in success in graduate school and other career pathways.
 Go to our STEM Scholars page to learn more.